Puerto Rico: Literature

 Puerto Rican literature evolved from the art of oral story telling to its present-day status.
 Written works by the native islanders of Puerto Rico were prohibited and repressed by the Spanish colonial government.
 Only those who were commissioned by the Spanish Crown to document the chronological history of the island were allowed to write.

-Diego de Torres Vargas was allowed to circumvent this strict prohibition for three reasons: he was a priest, he came from a prosperous Spanish family, and his father was a Sergeant Major in the Spanish Army, who died while defending Puerto Rico from an invasion by the Dutch armada.
-In 1647, Torres Vargas wrote Descripción de la Ciudad e Isla de Puerto Rico ("Description of the Island and City of Puerto Rico").
+Diego de Torres Vargas was allowed to circumvent this strict prohibition and in 1647 wrote Descripción de la Ciudad e Isla de Puerto Rico ("Description of the Island and City of Puerto Rico").
 This historical book was the first to make a detailed geographic description of the island.

-The book described all the fruits and commercial establishments of the time, mostly centered in the towns of San Juan and Ponce.
-The book also listed and described every mine, church, and hospital in the island at the time.
-The book contained notices on the State and Capital, plus an extensive and erudite bibliography. was the first successful attempt at writing a comprehensive history of Puerto Rico.

 Some of Puerto Rico's earliest writers were influenced by the teachings of Rafael Cordero.
-Among these was Dr. Manuel A. Alonso, the first Puerto Rican writer of notable importance.
+Among these was Manuel A. Alonso, the first Puerto Rican writer of notable importance.
 In 1849 he published El Gíbaro, a collection of verses whose main themes were the poor Puerto Rican country farmer.
-Eugenio María de Hostos wrote La peregrinación de Bayoán in 1863, which used Bartolomé de las Casas as a spring board to reflect on Caribbean identity.
+Eugenio María de Hostos wrote La peregrinación de Bayoán in 1863, which used Bartolomé de las Casas as a springboard to reflect on Caribbean identity.
 After this first novel, Hostos abandoned fiction in favor of the essay which he saw as offering greater possibilities for inspiring social change.